-Pursuant to the new employment agreements, in the event the applicable executive is terminated by us without "cause" (as defined in the agreement) or he resigns for "good reason" (as defined in the agreement), subject to the delivery of a fully effective release of claims and continued compliance with applicable restrictive covenants, the executive will be entitled to (i) a cash severance equal to 12 months base salary and (ii) up to 12 monthly cash payments equal to the monthly contribution for health insurance for such executive.
+Pursuant to the employment agreements, in the event the applicable executive is terminated by us without "cause" (as defined in the applicable employment agreement), subject to the delivery of a fully effective release of claims and continued compliance with applicable restrictive covenants, the executive will be entitled to (i) a cash severance equal to 12 months base salary and (ii) up to 12 monthly cash payments equal to the monthly contribution for health insurance for such executive.
+In addition, Mr. D. Martin's employment agreement provides that in the event of his termination without cause or his resignation for good reason (A) within 12 months following the start of his employment, then 25% of his Initial Stock Option shall accelerate and vest in full as of the date of such termination and (B) within two years following the start of his employment, then his Initial RSU Award shall accelerate and vest in full as of the date of such termination.